 Who is the bully?

 In any healthy democracy, residents should be able to express their views, sign petitions, and participate in local government without fear.
 But in our town, Vice Mayor Hellman has created a culture of bullying and intimidation that targets anyone who dares to disagree with her.
+The public comment below summarizes the town’s retaliatory actions.

 During the 2024 recall attempt, Vice Mayor Hellman crossed a serious ethical and legal line.
 She personally texted residents who signed the Intent to Recall petition—sending them images of their own signatures and confronting them about their choice.
 This isn’t civic engagement.
 It’s voter intimidation, and it’s illegal.